 Make hard decisions now.
 Make the cuts now that allow you to survive the worst-case scenario over the next six months and/or take the bold decisions to redeploy resources to a new/complimentary revenue stream.
 If you only have cash reserves of one month like most small businesses, even a delay of one week could spell trouble.

 Ask for help.
 You are burning the candle at both ends trying to manage your business.
 Before you run out of gas, find out who can support you.
 Thanks to the generous financial support of Gandel Philanthropy, SVA Upscaler is able to offer free business continuity and restructuring support in response to Covid-19 to six to 10 selected social enterprises and Indigenous businesses.
-Contact Nathan Sowell to apply.
+Contact Kevin Lee to apply.
 Please include your business name, website and overview of your situation.